Constellation-Labs/documentation-hub/validate/resources/validatenodectl.md

 hypertext transport protocol.<br />
 </MacWindow>

-We will receive the URL where we can connect, verify we are not redirected to a phishing site, and compare notes against the output of the command.
+nodectl will present the URL where we can connect, verify we are not redirected to a phishing site, and compare notes against the output of the `verify_nodectl` command.

 <MacWindow>
 <br />